MatrixManAtYrService/poag/README.md

 `poag` looks for nix flakes and understands system design in terms of their inputs and outputs.
 It creates a corresponding graph of AI product owners whose comunication graph is homomorphic to the flake graph.
-Developers (or their agents) can use the various `poag` subcommands to communicate with the agent graph.
+Developers (or their agents) can use various `poag` subcommands to communicate with the agent graph.

 Each agent in the poag can:
-- delegate to the appropriate specialist
+- delegate to the appropriate owner
 - plan changes
 - answer questions about...
   - how to use the software